Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 The commercial ITC is still available, but those projects now have to navigate FEOC rules, domestic-content requirements, procurement lead times, and supply-chain documentation more carefully.
 That matters because solar module prices fell for years in part due to efficient global manufacturing, especially overseas.
 As rules push more sourcing and production onshore, the long-term outcome may be a stronger domestic supply base, but the near-term reality can be tighter procurement windows, more paperwork, and more pricing volatility.

 For commercial customers, the lesson is not “wait for clarity.”
 It is usually the opposite.
-Start earlier, because procurement and compliance are now part of the project timeline in a way they were not before.
+Start earlier because procurement and compliance are now part of the project timeline in ways they were not before.

 When solar may not make sense for your home in Wisconsin